Episode #11: Heather Barnabe and Vandinika Shukla on G(irls)20’s Global Impact

 I was fortunate to host TWO guests for this episode – the CEO of G(irls)20, Heather Barnabe, and Vandinika Shukla, a 2014 delegate to the G(irls)20 Summit from India who now works at UN Women’s Heardquarters in New York City, and was recently named Vice-Chair of the G(irls)20 Global Steering Committee.
 This is an impressive duo – you’re going to want to settle in for this entire episode and be inspired by the wonderful work they’re doing to raise the impact of young women’s voices globally.

-G(irls)20 was launched in 2009 at the Clinton Global Initiative and founded by Farah Mohamed (current CEO of the Malala Fund), with the goal of placing young women at the centre of decision-making processes.
+G(irls)20 was launched in 2009 at the Clinton Global Initiative and founded by Farah Mohamed, with the goal of placing young women at the centre of decision-making processes.
 Through their Global Summit and Girls on Boards programs, they make strategic investments in young women through education and training, building networks, and opportunities to become leaders at home and abroad.
 While advocating for change at the global level through the annual G(irls)20 Global Summit, they are changing the status quo for women at decision-making tables in communities across Canada by placing Girls on Boards.

 What you’ll learn from Heather & Vandinika:

 - The three things G(irls)20 believes young women need to achieve their fullest potential

 - What confidence really means and the importance of role models in young women’s lives in building it